ngs-doo/dsl-json/README.md

  * support for other library annotations - Jackson annotations will be used and compile time analysis can be extended in various ways
  * Scala types support - Scala collections, primitives and boxed primitives work without any extra annotations or configuration
  * Kotlin support - annotation processor can be used from Kotlin.
 NonNull annotation is supported
+ * JsonB support - high level support for JsonB String and Stream API.
+Only minimal support for configuration

 ## Schema based serialization